binokochumolvarghese/lightbi-hugo/content/post/2020/jan/use-this-theme.md

 date: 2021-02-02
 tags: ["hugo","blog"]
 image : "/img/posts/img-3.jpg"
-Description  : "After downloding the theme, uzip the file and go to the..."
+Description  : "After downloding the theme, uzip the file and go to the'lightbi-hugo-master' folder.
+Open the folder in you editor..."
+featured: true
 ---

 After downloding the theme, uzip the file and go to the 'lightbi-hugo-master' folder.
 Open the folder in you editor and run the hugo build command as below.